-Connexus is financed by a combination of retained reserves, long-term loan facilities and grants from the Government.
-The Group has a formal Treasury Management Policy that was approved by the Board in May 2020, the 30 Year Business plan which is aligned to the Boards risk appetite and Golden Rules was approved in May 2021.
+Connexus is financed by a combination of retained reserves, longterm loan facilities and grants from the Government.
+The Group has a formal Treasury Management Policy that was approved by the Board in May 2020 along with the 30 Year Business plan which is aligned to the Boards risk appetite and Golden Rules.